Covered Calls Trading Strategy – (QQQ & SPY, Income – Backtests & Examples)

 If we change the assumptions a bit and use a strike that is out of the money, meaning we can utilize more of the upside and at the same time have less downside protection (because of smaller received premium), the risk and reward change: we tilt the skewness a bit to the right side.

 It turns out there is an index that seems to replicate covered calls that are out of the money:

 The yellow line is the theoretical Buy Write Index (BPY) that issues calls at 2% out of the money.
 If the S&P 500 is trading at 4 000, the calls have a strike price that is 2% higher, ie. at 4 080.
 The upper line is S&P 500, and the lower blue line is at the money covered calls.

 As expected, the index with the higher strike price performs a little better because you get a longer runway on the upside.

 Covered calls mean you get called away

 We dabbled a little by writing calls on our positions a few years ago.
-For example, a few years back we had shares in Intel (INTC) and issued deep out of the money calls with a strike at 34 with expiration a few months into the future in the belief that an exercise of the options looked unlikely.
+For example, a few years back we had shares in Intel (INTC) and issued deep out of the money calls with a strike at 34 with expiration a few months into the future, believing that an exercise of the options looked unlikely.